1. Setting up Your Julia Environment#

 Note

-The semi-official installation method for Windows is to use Juliaup, which makes it easier to upgrade and manage concurrent Julia versions.
-Support on Mac and Linux is prerelease.
-See here for a list of commands, such as juliaup update to upgrade to the latest available Julia version after installation, or ways to switch to newer Julia versions after they are released.
+The “official” installation for Julia is now Juliaup, which makes it easier to upgrade and manage concurrent Julia versions.
+See here for a list of commands, such as juliaup update to upgrade to the latest available Julia version.

 1. Download and install Julia following the Juliaup instructions

-• Windows: easiest method is winget install julia -s msstore in a Windows terminal
+• Windows: winget install julia -s msstore in a terminal

 2. Open Julia, by either